 In June 1941, 72-year-old Julius and 71-year-old Johanna (née Joseph), left on one of the last boats to leave Lisbon.
 Johanna’s brother, Julius, sponsored their immigration.
 Their daughter, 41-year-old Lucie Reis, had died in 1940 (of causes unknown).
 Johanna Gassenheimer died in 1945, Julius in 1952.
 They were buried in Cedar Park cemetery in Paramus, New Jersey.

-The other five — Ernst, Elise, Georg, Minna, and Rudolf — were all deported ‘east’.
-Ernst was deported on 27 January 1942 to Riga with his daughter-in-law Edith Gassenheimer, née Schettmar.
+The other five — Ernst, Elise, Georg, Minna, and Rudolph — were all deported ‘east’.
+Ernst was deported on 27 January 1942 to Riga Ghetto with his daughter-in-law Edith Gassenheimer, née Schettmar.
 Gertrud Gassenheimer (née Cohn), Josef’s widow, was deported from Plauen to Belzyce Ghetto in May 1942.
-The others were initially deported to Theresienstadt: Georg and Rudolf with their wives, Selma and Thekla, from Prague; Minna and Nathan Frankenberg from Halle/Salle.
+The others were initially deported to Theresienstadt Ghetto: Georg and Rudolph with their wives, Selma and Thekla, from Prague; Minna and Nathan Frankenberg from Halle/Salle.
 Elise Ney was also deported from Halle/Saale, while her ex- husband, Max Ney, was deported from Magdeburg to Theresienstadt.
-Nathan Frankenberg, and Elise and Max Ney, ‘died’ in Theresienstadt while Georg & Selma Gassenheimer, Rudolf & Thekla Gassenheimer were transported from Theresienstadt to Auschwitz — to be murdered outright by gas rather than by typhus, starvation or the other means of murder within the Ghetto.
+Nathan Frankenberg, and Elise and Max Ney, ‘died’ in Theresienstadt while Georg & Selma Gassenheimer, Rudolph & Thekla Gassenheimer were transported from Theresienstadt to Auschwitz — to be murdered outright by gas rather than by typhus, starvation or the other means of murder within the Ghetto.
 Minna Frankenberg (née Gassenheimer) was the only one of Samuel & Lotte Gassenheimer’s children to survive.
 She returned from Theresienstadt to Halle/Saale after the war and died there in 1961.

 As in the previous century, the Gassenheimer family hoped to save the future of the family — particularly the second and third generations — through emigration, albeit forced and involuntary.
 And in this endeavour, the second generation of Gassenheimers achieved the goal of finding refuge.
-Twenty-nine (29) grandchildren of Samuel & Charlotte — and their families — were alive in the Third Reich: of those whose fate we know (26), one, Lucie Reis, died before the deportations began; twenty (77%) escaped the Holocaust, finding refuge in England, South Africa, the United States, Uruguay, and Brazil.
+Twenty-nine (29) grandchildren of Samuel & Lotte — and their families — were alive in the Third Reich: of those whose fate we know (26), one, Lucie Reis, died before the deportations began; twenty (77%) escaped the Holocaust, finding refuge in England, South Africa, the United States, Uruguay, and Brazil.
 Included in this number were Lucie Reis’s husband, Sigmund, and their two children, Werner (b.
 1923), who left Germany for the United States in 1939, and Lori (b.
 1928) who travelled with her father on the Trans-Siberian Railway to reach the United States in October 1949.
 Two — Charlotte Rosenbaum and her son, Walter, made it through the war in Barcelona, Spain, immigrating into the United States in 1946.

 Gassenheimer Family Archives (England, Switzerland, United States, Uruguay)